eigenmagic/fediblockhole/README.md

 Once the follow count drops to 0 on your instance, the tool will automatically use the highest severity it finds again (if you're using the `max` mergeplan).

+### Allowlists

+Sometimes you might want to override the blocklist definitions and always allow certain domains to access your instance.
+That's what allowlists are for.

+Allowlists can be any in format supported by `blocklist_urls_sources` but will always set the severity to 'noop'.

+An allowlist can contain just the `domain` field and a set of domains, but can also contain other fields if you want to add public or private comments, for example.

+You can also allow domains on the commandline by using the `-A` or `--allow` flag and providing the domain name to allow.
+You can use the flag multiple times to allow multiple domains.

+The allowed domains will be included in the final merged list of domains that gets exported if you choose to save the mergelist to a file.

 ## More advanced configuration